 With a minimalist wallet you’ll no longer have to deal with awkward bulges in your pocket and wallets that weigh you down.
 You’ll be able to move through the world more freely, and less encumbered by an overfilled and outdated wallet.

-Let’s dive into our best minimalist wallet picks!
-Here they are…
+Let’s dive right into our best minimalist wallet picks!
+Without further ado, here they are.

 👑 Our Pick for Best Overall

 ⭐ Our Other Minimalist Wallet Picks

 - Our Top Pick: Ridge Slim RFID Blocking Wallet

 - Best on a Budget: Radix One Slim Wallet